exasol/bucketfs-utils-python/doc/user_guide/delete_file_in_bucket.rst

 Deleting file in BucketFS
 #########################

-This library provides a function to delete the file in bucket under a given path.
+This library provides a function to delete the file in a bucket under a given path.
 As in the example below, the file whose bucketfs path is given is deleted with the provided delete method.